 It is essentially a case of the films script having thrown out the more complex Greek myth and written a generic Hollywood adventure with a hero, a love interest, a villain and epic battles.
 But then Hollywood always had problems with the Greek myths as written having to make the heroes a lot less profligate in terms of their multiple seductions of women (and a fair number of men as well), while making the women far more black-and-white Medea in both film versions of the story of Jason, Jason and the Argonauts (1963) and Jason and the Argonauts (tv, 2000), for instance, becomes merely a standard romantic lead rather than someone who murdered her own children out of vengeance after Jason abandoned her for another woman.

 Immortals ws the most high-profile film to that point from Indian-born director variously known as Tarsem Singh or simply Tarsem listed here as Tarsem Singh Dhandwar.
 Tarsem gained a reputation for his music videos and commercials during the 1990s, particularly with the award-winning video for REMs Losing My Religion (1991).
 Tarsem made his directorial debut with the serial killer film The Cell (2000), which was given amazing life through his attention to elaborate costuming, sets and extraordinary visuals that replicated the works of various artists.
 Tarsem next self-funded The Fall (2006), an amazing work of myth that is fascinating not so much for its story as it is for the fact that Tarsem filmed in eighteen countries around the world, using natural locations and architecture instead of visual effects and in ways that gave them an extraordinarily fantastical and otherworldly life.
-Tarsem subsequently conducted a version of the Snow White fairytale with Mirror Mirror (2012), followed by the disappointingly average bodyswap film Self/less (2015).
+Tarsem subsequently conducted a version of the Snow White fairytale with Mirror Mirror (2012), followed by the disappointingly average bodyswap film Self/less (2015) and the reworked Wizard of Oz tv series Emerald City (2017).

 In making Immortals, there seems to have been the clear intention of producing another 300 and looking to Tarsem to create out-of-this-world visuals in the way that only he can.
 Tarsem excitedly described Immortals as a work where he employed the styles of Renaissance artists in a modern action environment Caravaggio meets Fight Club (1999), he called the film.
 As always, Tarsem has lavished everything on the pure beauty of the costumes, sets and colour schemes.
 Freida Pinto and the priestesses of the oracle are decked out in a series of highly-ornamented scarlet red burqas.
 Tarsem offers up shots of what looks like an ornate metal mask before it is revealed to be a boat being rowed.
 He covers Henry Cavill and the escaped slaves in black oil from the sea solely for the effect it offers.
 The gods come garbed in gold and a series of electrifying moves, including Zeus wielding a flaming whip.
 Or the final shot with Theseuss son looks up into the heavens as the camera pulls back through the clouds to show hundreds of gods and titans fighting in the sky like something out of one of Michelangelos frescoes for the Sistine Chapel.
 The sets are an extraordinary mix of colour schemes and patterns designed to capture the eye Tarsem shoots a battle scene with armies clashing inside a long narrow corridor purely for the visual effect of it.